thirdweb-dev/examples/typescript/create-a-pack-with-typescript-and-nextjs/README.md

-# thirdweb CRA Starter
+# create a pack with NextJS

-A starter thirdweb template for a React application.
+A starter example to create a pack using NextJS and thirdweb SDK

 ## Installation